jasonculligan/python-threat-modeler-tool/README.md

 To run, execute `python3 threat_modeler.py`

 Add assets, attack surfaces and adversaries first.
 Then use the central top section to assemble threats one by one.
+Risk is automatically calculated using a standard 5x5 matrix, multiplying the asset value by the likelihood of the threat.

 A threat matrix is also available from the menu once threats have been added.